osiristape/laravel-troubleshooting/__invoke error/__invoke error.md

 # if nothing works from all of these

 1. recreate the project 'composer create-project laravel/laravel sample-project'
+   - just migrate the frontend libraries(css/js) including database schema (if it's completed)
-2. install the necessesities or needed packages/repositories (for frontend)
+2. reinstall the necessesities or needed packages/repositories (latest version)
-3. rewrite App\Http\Livewire\Frontend\Home.php (or anything 'index.php')
+3. rewrite the specific directory, for example: App\Http\Livewire\Frontend\Home.php (or anything 'index.php')

         namespace App\Http\Livewire\Frontend;